 5. Counterfeit Money

-This type of travel scam is most common in restaurants and in taxi rides.
+This type of travel scam is most common in restaurants and in taxis.

-At the end of the meal/ride, you hand the employee a bill and he will claim that your bill is fake.
+At the end of the meal/ride, you hand the employee a bill and he/she will claim that your bill is fake.
 They will return the bill to you and ask for a different type of payment.

-The problem is that you did end up giving him a real bill and while you weren’t looking he swapped the real bill with a counterfeit one.
+The problem is that you did end up giving them a real bill and while you weren’t looking they swapped the real bill with a counterfeit one.

 To avoid this type of scam, make sure to familiarize yourself with the country’s currency before arrival.